armanahangari/gallstone-disease-classification-catboost/README.md

 # Gallstone Diagnosing Using CatBoost and Feature Selection

-This project implements a binary machine learning classification pipeline for diagnosing gallstone disease based on clinical and biochemical features.
-The dataset is sourced from the UCI Machine Learning Repository (https://archive.ics.uci.edu/dataset/1150/gallstone-1) and contains patient-level attributes relevant to gallstone formation.
+This project develops a binary machine learning classification framework for predicting gallstone disease status using structured clinical and biochemical data.
+The dataset is obtained from the UCI Machine Learning Repository (https://archive.ics.uci.edu/dataset/1150/gallstone-1) and consists of patient-level attributes relevant to gallstone formation and diagnosis.
+The primary objective is to evaluate the effectiveness of a gradient boosting approach for medical diagnosis while maintaining interpretability through statistical feature analysis.

-Data preprocessing:
+* Data preprocessing and feature engineering:
-The dataset is clean and well-structured, requiring minimal preprocessing.
-The target variable (Gallstone Status) is encoded into numerical form when necessary.
-Feature relevance is evaluated using ANOVA F-score analysis, and features are divided into high-importance and low-importance groups.
-To retain information from weaker predictors, a composite feature is constructed by aggregating low-score features, resulting in a compact and informative final feature set.
+The Gallstone dataset is clean and well-organized, with no missing values or significant noise, allowing for minimal preprocessing.
+The target variable (Gallstone Status) is encoded into numerical format when required to ensure compatibility with machine learning algorithms.
+Feature relevance is assessed using ANOVA F-score analysis, which measures the statistical association between each feature and the target variable.
+Based on a predefined threshold, features are categorized into high-importance and low-importance groups.
+To preserve the collective contribution of lower-ranked features, a composite feature is created by aggregating these attributes, resulting in a reduced yet informative feature representation.

-Modeling approach:
+* Modeling approach:
-The project employs a CatBoostClassifier, a gradient boosting algorithm optimized for tabular data, to model complex nonlinear relationships without extensive feature scaling or transformation.
-The model is trained using a reproducible train-test split and configured to balance predictive performance and generalization.
+The classification task is performed using a CatBoostClassifier, a gradient boosting algorithm specifically designed for structured tabular data.
+CatBoost is selected for its ability to model complex nonlinear relationships while remaining robust to feature scaling and correlated predictors.
+The model is trained using a reproducible train-test split and carefully tuned hyperparameters to achieve stable performance and generalization.

-Evaluation:
+* Evaluation:
-Model performance is assessed using multiple metrics, including accuracy, precision, recall, F1-score, and ROC-AUC, providing a comprehensive evaluation suitable for medical classification tasks.
+Model performance is evaluated on the held-out test set using multiple metrics, including accuracy, precision, recall, F1-score, and ROC-AUC.
+This comprehensive evaluation framework enables a balanced assessment of classification quality and is particularly suitable for medical diagnosis scenarios, where both predictive accuracy and class discrimination are critical.